Heraldry Symbols & What They Mean

 Oxen, and cows also appear on some crests and arms, although rarely and more often as a pun on a names such as Oxford or the town of Cowbridge.

-Calves are more common.
+Calves are more common in heraldry.
 The calf is an ancient heraldic symbol traditionally associated with the characteristics of patience, submissiveness and self-sacrifice.

 Caltrap, Camel, Camelopard, Castle, Cat, Celestial Crown, Centaur, Chains, Chaplet, Chess-Rook, Chevron, Chief, Chimera, Cloud, Cock, Cockatrice, Cockfish, Column, Comb, Cottise, Crab, Crane, Crescent, Crocodile, Crown, Crown Vallary, Cup, Cushions